cunnie/docs/bosh_create_dns_server.md

 We modify the packaging script to help us debug:

-* insert `sleep 10800` (10800 seconds, 3 hours, should be long enough for us to troubleshoot this particular error)
+* insert `sleep 10800` (10800 seconds (3 hours) should be long enough for us to troubleshoot this particular error)

 ```
 vim packages/bind-9-9.10.2/packaging
+    set -e
     sleep 10800
     ...
 bosh create release --force